 Support is another critical factor you need to check out while selecting your eCommerce platform.
 You need instant and quality support.

 Let’s see how you can get support on BigCommerce and WooCommerce platforms.

 As a fully hosted platform, BigCommerce comes with excellent support options.
 You can access multiple support options right from your BigCommerce dashboard which includes phone support, email support, live chat support, community support, and more.

 When you get into an issue, you can simply click on any of these options and request support.
-The BigCommerce support is available 24/7.
+BigCommerce support is available 24/7.

 The BigCommerce help center is very helpful for finding answers to your questions.
-It has a rich knowledge base to help you properly use BigCommerce, Question and Answer community, and blog for the latest news on BigCommerce.
+It has a rich knowledge base to help you properly use BigCommerce, their Question and Answer community, and blog for the latest news on BigCommerce.

 Support Options for WooCommerce